 I have also worked on phase transitions in search and optimization problems, where problems suddenly become unsolvable when they become too constrained; quantum computation and quantum algorithms for the Graph Isomorphism problem; the computational complexity of predicting physical systems, and of solving systems of equations; percolation, topological defects, and Monte Carlo algorithms; games, tilings, and cellular automata; the stability of financial markets, epidemics in networks, and universality in human language; the combinatorics of proof-of-stake blockchains; and braided orbits in the three-body problem.

-Here is a preprint on pretrial detention, specifically presumptions of dangerousness that would recommend detention for certain classes of felony defendants.
+Criminal Justice: Here is a study of pretrial detention, specifically presumptions of dangerousness that would recommend detention for certain classes of felony defendants.
 My coathors at UNM's Institute for Social Research and I found that many legislative proposals for these presumptions are highly inaccurate; the broadest proposals are little more accurate than detaining a random sample of defendants.

 Here is a preprint on the behavior of epidemics in networks with directed transmission, i.e., where the disease is more likely to flow from one person to another than the reverse: for instance, if one is wearing a mask and the other isn't.
 We distinguish two kinds of individuals: those with high risk (of being infected by many others) and those with high spread (who might pass it on to many others).
 This creates a forward and backward version of the classic "friendship paradox", and suggests that backwards contact tracing could be an important strategy in controlling the epidemic.